aldum/learnyouanelm.github.io/pages/04-syntax-in-functions.md

         'c' -> "Cecil"
 ```

-the compiler will notice that we haven't accounted for all possibilites,
+The compiler will notice that we haven't accounted for all possibilites,
 either by specifying a pattern for every possible value of `c`, or by
 including a wildcard that matches on every value.
 It will say: